 Vivine Scarlett (Toronto, Canada)

 Michèle Steinwald (Minneapolis, USA)

-Interrarium Curators Symposium is an organized gathering of 30 Canadian and international curators, programmers, artists and producers who will discuss the creative act of curation, including questions related to collecting, presenting, and creating context for dance and physical performance.
-Through the sharing of practices, visions and experiences, the Interrarium Curators Symposium is designed to foster a rigorous professional dialogue including opportunities for open dialogue, presentations, round tables, case studies, and facilitated conversations.
-ICS is a rare opportunity to reflect on dance and live performance curation, and think deeply with peers and colleagues about the evolution of our curatorial practice, at the arts retreat setting in the mountains of Banff, in Western Canada.
+Interrarium Curators Symposium invited 30 Canadian and international curators, programmers, artists and producers to discuss the creative act of curation, including questions related to collecting, presenting, and creating context for dance and physical performance.
+Through the sharing of practices, visions and experiences, the Interrarium Curators Symposium was designed to foster a rigorous professional dialogue including opportunities for open dialogue, presentations, round tables, case studies, and facilitated conversations.
+ICS presented a rare opportunity to reflect on dance and live performance curation, and think deeply with peers and colleagues about the evolution of curatorial practice, in an arts retreat setting in the mountains of Banff, in Western Canada.

 Dena Davida has practiced contemporary dance for 45 years as a performer, teacher, researcher and curator.
 A Californian who immigrated to Montréal in 1977, she participated in the “second generation” of contact improvisers, taught Nikolais dance technique and Laban-based creative movement for children (becoming a Certified Movement Analyst).
 She co-founded, directed and is currently the curator of Montréal’s Tangente dance performance organization.
 She was also co-founder of the Festival international de nouvelle danse de Montréal.
 She taught dance improvisation and composition, Laban Movement Analysis, dance aesthetics and anthropology as a chargée de cours at the Université du Québec à Montréal (UQÀM) for over 25 years.